iamcatodo/TweetJukeBox/README.md

 special hashtag, and search for the song in the database of [YouTube](http://www.youtube.com).
 The song is added to a local queue and is played using [mplayer](http://www.mplayerhq.hu).

-The TweetJukeBox has been developed by [Catodo](http://www.catodo.com) as art installation.
+The TweetJukeBox has been developed by [Catodo](http://www.catodo.net) as art installation.
-You can read more about this art project here: http://www.catodo.net/tweetjukebox/
+You can read more about the art project here: http://www.catodo.net/tweetjukebox/

 ### SYSTEM REQUIREMENTS